What has to happen before I can begin work under my BPA contract?

 Preparing the Contract Budget

-The contract budget is made up of two items: the line item budget (see template below), which is submitted directly to the Contracting Officer's Technical Representative (COTR), and the budget estimate by work element, which is entered into Pisces at the time of Statement of Work creation.
+The contract budget is made up of two items: the line item budget (see template below), which is submitted directly to the Contracting Officer's Representative (COR), and the budget estimate by work element, which is entered into Pisces at the time of Statement of Work creation.

 Preparing a Property Inventory